larzw/misc/README.md

 // This will build the image you defined by the Dockerfile

-$docker build -t some_name . // cd to where the Dockerfile is
+$docker build -t some_name . // cd to where the Dockerfile is OR $docker image build -t some_name

 $ docker image pull foo:bar // build the image e.g. like the FROM part in the Dockerfile